mitmedialab/lcl/_weeks/week6.md

 additional:
     desc: |
-      Becuase this is the last week, we wanted to leave you with much to explore - choose what is right for you.
+      Because this the last week of the course, we wanted to offer you a longer list of inspiring readings.
+      As always, explore as much or as little as you like, at your own pace.

       Want even more?
       Find more reading suggestions on the [Lifelong Kindergarten book website](http://lifelongkindergarten.net/).